-However, Evernote falls short when it comes to collaboration.
-Even when you purchase a Team Plan which is catered towards teams who want to collaborate on documents, you will still be unable to collaborate in real-time.
+However, Evernote falls short when it comes to collaborative notes.
+Even when you purchase a Team Plan which is catered toward teams who want to collaborate on documents, you will still be unable to collaborate in real-time.

 Although Evernote excels when it comes to taking personal notes, it falls short when it comes to collaboration.
 Even if you paid for a Team Plan, which unlocks all of Evernote’s features, it would still be hard for you to collaborate with your team.

 The main issue with this is that Evernote does not support real-time collaboration.
 Even with a Team Plan subscription, you will be unable to edit notes alongside your team members.
 Only one person can be working on a note at any given time.
 If two users edit the note at the same time, another copy of the note will be created.
 This creates a logistical nightmare.

 Additionally, Evernote lacks a chat and video call function.
 Although this is not a requirement from a note-taking point of view, having it handy assists in collaboration and productivity as it negates the need for you to toggle between apps to get your work done.

 With Taskade, you’re able to work on notes in real-time with your team.
 There is also a free built-in chat and video call function so that you can collaborate with your team in real-time without having to toggle between apps.

 Evernote also falls short in other areas as well.